 - Farmers are advised to improve soil fertility to control the problems of weeds.
 Soil fertility influences Striga infestation; more fertile soils are less infested with Striga.

-- Use of manure and less quality of fertilizers can reduce the infestation, when combined with the weeding of plants before seed setting.
+- Use of manure and less quality of fertilizers can reduce the infestation when combined with the weeding of plants before seed set.

 Pest Control for Growing Cowpeas: